elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-domain-and-range-characteristics-of-square-root-functions.md

 url: /learn/mathematics/questions/what-are-the-domain-and-range-characteristics-of-square-root-functions
 score: -1.0
 related_article1:
-    id: 163811
+    id: 163825
     title: >-
-        What are the different types of slopes a function can have?
+        What are the implications of different types of slopes on function behavior?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-different-types-of-slopes-a-function-can-have
+    url: /learn/mathematics/questions/what-are-the-implications-of-different-types-of-slopes-on-function-behavior
 related_article2:
-    id: 163807
+    id: 163822
     title: >-
-        What is the formula for calculating the average rate of change of a function?
+        What implications do positive and negative rates of change have for function behavior?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-formula-for-calculating-the-average-rate-of-change-of-a-function
+    url: /learn/mathematics/questions/what-implications-do-positive-and-negative-rates-of-change-have-for-function-behavior
 related_article3:
     id: 163822
     title: >-
         What implications do positive and negative rates of change have for function behavior?
     subject: Mathematics
     url: /learn/mathematics/questions/what-implications-do-positive-and-negative-rates-of-change-have-for-function-behavior
-related_article4:
-    id: 163823
-    title: >-
-        How can key features of a function be identified from its graph?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-can-key-features-of-a-function-be-identified-from-its-graph
-related_article5:
-    id: 163808
-    title: >-
-        How can the average rate of change be calculated using a graph?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-can-the-average-rate-of-change-be-calculated-using-a-graph
 ---

 &nbsp;